Tools you need to properly lunge your horse!

-One of the many, many tasks of a Groom is to lunge the horses.
+- One of the many things that we do as horse owners is lunge our horses.
 This may happen all the time, or very rarely.
-In order to stay safe as a Groom, you can do a few things and grab a few items to make sure your horse doesn’t end up like a tornado.
+In order to stay safe, you can do a few things and grab a few items to make sure your horse doesn’t end up like a tornado.
 Safe lunging starts with safe equipment, for you and your horse.

--Gloves.
+- Gloves.
 These are a must!
-Even though I’m a huge fan of letting go if things go sideways, there’s always the chance of a heinous rope burn in those instances before your reflex to let go kicks in.
+Even though I’m a huge fan of letting go of the lunge line if things go sideways, there’s always the chance of a heinous rope burn in those instances before your reflex to let go kicks in.
 A sturdy set of leather gloves is much better than a dainty set of riding gloves, but any gloves are better than no gloves.

--A proper area to lunge in.
-If you are fortunate enough to have a round pen, by all means use it!
-If you need to lunge somewhere else, consider size (anything smaller that a 20 meter circle is too small), footing, and proximity to other horses.
+- A proper area to lunge in.
+If you are fortunate enough to have a round pen, by all means, use it!
+If you need to lunge somewhere else, consider the size.
+Anything smaller than a 20-meter circle is usually too small.
+Also, consider footing and proximity to other horses.
 If the area is too far removed from buddies, your horse may worry and act out.
 If the area is too close or being used for lessons, you could be inviting a domino chain reaction of zany horses.

--The safest halter, cavesson, or bridle you can find.
+- The safest halter, cavesson, or bridle you can find.
 I’m not always a fan of halter lungeing, but every horse needs to be able to do this calmly as part of a Veterinary exam.
-If you are lungeing in a bridle, I prefer the reins to be removed, or you can twist them up and run your throat latch through it.
+If you are lungeing in a bridle, I prefer the reins to be removed, or you can twist them up tightly and run your throat latch through them.

 Use side reins with caution – many horses can be put into unsafe and unnatural frames.